iMyth/draw-bmp-with-pure-elements/README.md

 # Just for fun

-### Grab bmp file and draw them with pure html elements.
+### Grab bmp file and draw it with pure html elements.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).